Many of us are uncomfortable with the idea of death. We don’t want to die and we don’t want our loved ones to die.

 - Funerals now take place in community halls, parks and surf clubs.
 The location does not have to be in either a church or a funeral director’s chapel.

-- Choice of location provides more flexibility with timing.
+- Choice of location provides more flexibility with timing and therefore what can be included as part of the ceremony and celebration.
 Crematoriums, churches and chapels often offer only limited time slots – half an hour to an hour maximum.
 Other venues such as a community hall offer several hours and the possibility of combining the funeral/memorial and a party or wake.
+One idea that I love is to have an open mike session.
+Invite any guests who want to, to share a story or a memory with everyone.
+Sometimes this can take an hour or two!

 - Meet with an independent funeral celebrant first.

 - An initial meeting with a celebrant can assist you to explore all the options, components or ideas that are important to you as you plan a funeral.
-Then you can consider engaging an established funeral director when you are clear about what support and services you will need.
+Then you can consider engaging a funeral planner or funeral director when you are clear about what support and services you will need.
+For example, they can help you book an unusual venue and source a non-traditional coffin.

 - Sydney based Picaluna Funerals and Illawarra based Tender Funerals are relatively new service providers offering inspiring, innovative, tailored, authentic, affordable, beautiful funeral and memorial services to suit families’ needs.
 Their networks include celebrants and professional funeral planners.